dustmop/makechr/README.md

                      will be processed.

     -t [strategy]    Strategy for traversing tile during CHR and nametable generation.
-Can be "horizontal", "block", or "free".
+Can be "horizontal", "block", "free", or.
+                     "8x16".
 Horizontal will traverse tiles left to right, top to bottom.
 Block will traverse blocks at a top, top-left to top-right to bottom-left to bottom-right.
-Free is only usable with sprites and a background color spec, and will look for sprites positioned freely in the image. (default is horizontal)
+                     Free is only usable with sprites and a background color spec, and will look for sprites positioned freely in the image.
+8x16 is only usable with sprites and will create data that is suitable for 8x16 mode. (default is horizontal)

     -r [chr_order]   Order that the CHR data appears in memory relative to other CHR data.
 Can be 0 or 1.
 If 0, then the CHR data